Improperia

 The Improperia are a series of antiphons and responses, expressing the remonstrance of Jesus Christ with his people.
-Also known as the Reproaches or the Solemn Reproaches, they are sung In the Catholic liturgy as part of the observance of the Passion, usually on the afternoon of Good Friday.
+Also known as the Reproaches or the Solemn Reproaches, they are sung in certain Christian liturgies (such as the Roman Catholic and Evangelical-Lutheran traditions) as part of the observance of the Passion, usually on the afternoon of Good Friday.
 In the Byzantine Rite, they are found in various hymns of Good Friday and Holy Saturday.
 The Improperia appear in the Pontificale of Prudentius (846–61) and gradually came into use throughout Europe in the eleventh and twelfth centuries, finally being incorporated into the Roman Ordo in the fourteenth century.

 Roman Rite

 In their present form in the Roman Rite, the Improperia are a series of three couplets, sung antiphonally by cantors and followed by alternate Greek and Latin responses from the two halves of the choir; and nine other lines sung by the cantors, with the full choir responding after each with the refrain "Popule meus, quid feci tibi? ..."
 Besides the Kyrie, this is the only usage of the Greek language in the Roman Rite.
 Thus the Improperia begin with this couplet that includes parts of the Trisagion:

 Cantor 1: Popule meus, quid feci tibi?
 Aut in quo contristavi te?
 Responde mihi.

 Cantor 2: Quia eduxi te de terra Ægypti: parasti Crucem Salvatori tuo.